 Session 7: "Head, Neck, and Jaw"

-This session focuses on the head, neck, and jaw, aiming to relieve remaining tension.
+This session focuses on the head, neck, and jaw, aiming to relieve remaining tension and differentiate the head, neck and shoulders from each other.
 This area often carries discomfort associated with issues like headaches, migraines and temporomandibular joint (TMJ) disorders.
+These challenges are often relieved early on in the Ten Series and this session helps to delve further into the hyper-tone and tension in these areas completing the "core sessions" 4-7.

 Sessions 8-10: "Integration" is emphasized throughout the remaining three sessions, as sessions 8-10 provide an opportunity for the practitioner to blend previously established advancements, and ones yet to be made, into the body in a way that encourages smooth movement and natural coordination.